JanTvrdik/PhpVersionSwitcher/readme.md

 1. Download and extract a [release archive](https://github.com/JanTvrdik/PhpVersionSwitcher/releases) to directory of your choice

-2. Update `PhpDir` and `HttpServerServiceName` options in `PhpVersionSwitcher.exe.config`

-3. Make sure the chosen `PhpDir` has the following structure:
+2. Create a base directory for PHP with the following structure:
 	```
 	%phpDir%/
 	├── configurations/